Explore Majors and Careers

 - Examine your interests: Interests Checklist (PDF)

-- Identify your values: Values Worksheet (DOC)
+- Identify your values: Values Worksheet (DOCX)

-- Recognize your skills: Skills Worksheet (DOC)
+- Recognize your skills: Skills Worksheet (DOCX)

 - Learn about various industries